iomesh/docs/docs/advanced-functions/localpv-manager.md

     iomesh-system   blockdevice-072560a15c89a324aadf7eb4c9b233f2   iomesh-node-17-18   1920383410176    Claimed      Active   160m
     iomesh-system   blockdevice-1189c24046a6c43da37ddf0e40b5c1de   iomesh-node-17-19   1920383410176    Claimed      Active   160m
     ```
-    IOMesh LocalPV Manager selects a block device that fulfills two requirements: its capacity must exceed or equal that of PVC, and it must have the closest capacity to that of PVC among all available block devices.
+    The block device comes from the node of the pod to which the PVC is bound and should fulfill 2 requirements: its capacity must exceed or equal that of PVC, and it must have the closest capacity to that of PVC among all available block devices.
 For example, if a 10-GB PVC is declared and there are 3 block devices:
     - `BlockDevice-A` with 9GB
     - `BlockDevice-B` with 15GB
     - `BlockDevice-C` with 20GB